Fab2102/pyciclib/README.md

 ### **Calculation Details**

-For compounding purposes, the nominal `interest_rate` is converted to an equivalent daily rate (p.d.) which is used internally for enhanced calculation accuracy.
+For compounding purposes, the effective `interest_rate` is converted to an equivalent daily rate (p.d.) which is used internally for enhanced calculation accuracy.
 The system dynamically computes dates starting from the specified `start_date`; if no date is provided, today’s date `datetime.today()` is used by default.
 Interest is applied at the end of each period according to the selected frequency.
 Contributions are applied at the beginning of the period when `contribution_timing` is set to `"start"` and at the end when set to `"end"`.
 If no value is provided, but there is an input for `contribution` and `contribution_freq`, then the default value is `"end"`.
 For both `comp_freq` and `contribution_freq`, you can choose from the following options: `"annually"`, `"semiannually"`, `"quarterly"`, `"monthly"`, `"biweekly"`, `"weekly"`, and `"daily"`.
 If no `comp_freq` is provided, it is automatically determined based on the given `rate_basis`.

 ###